-Provides technical assistance on issues concerning the impacts of firefighting chemicals and hazardous waste, grey water disposal, solid waste disposal, and recycling.
 Disseminates information and provides subject matter experts to improve drinking water and wastewater infrastructure protection efforts within the emergency services sector.
 Provides forecasts of the dispersion of smoke in support of planning and response activities.
-Serves as advisors on potential impacts of fire and fire-fighting efforts to electrical transmission systems, underground pipeline associated with liquid fuels, and other energy infrastructure.
-Highway Patrol Assists in providing evacuation and traffic control from impacted areas in coordination with local authorities and provide for road closures as needed during emergency operations.
-Fire Prevention &amp; Investigation Section (State Fire Marshal) Tasks personnel to accomplish support responsibilities.
-Montana Department of Justice Provides assistance to local agency fire organizations and the Montana Department of Natural Resources and Conservation as requested.
-Documents and reports emergency disaster-related expenditures to qualify for state or federal reimbursement.
+Serve as advisors on potential impacts of fire and fire-fighting efforts to electrical transmission systems, underground pipeline associated with liquid fuels, and other energy infrastructure.
+Identify, train, and assign MDT personnel to maintain contact with Montana Department of Transportation and prepare to execute missions in support of ESF #4 during periods of activation.
+Maintain inventories of MDT assets that may be utilized to support fire service operations.
+Provide equipment, fuel, personnel, shop service, and transportation assets to support fire service operations.
+Montana Department of Justice Highway Patrol Assist in providing evacuation and traffic control from impacted areas in coordination with local authorities and provide for road closures as needed during emergency operations.
+Fire Prevention &amp; Investigation Section (State Fire Marshal) Task personnel to accomplish support responsibilities.
+Provide assistance to local agency fire organizations and the Montana Department of Natural Resources and Conservation as requested.
+Document and report emergency disaster-related expenditures to qualify for state or federal reimbursement.
 Montana Analysis &amp; Technical Information (MATIC) Designated by the Governor as the fusion center in Montana.
 A focal point for the collection, analysis, and dissemination of public safety and threat related information for the purposes of decision making for local, state, federal, and tribal partners while ensuring the rights and privacy of citizens.
 Provides relevant information on criminal activity and credible threats that could potentially threaten public safety and critical infrastructure security to appropriate partners.
-Montana Department of Livestock Assists with evacuation and traffic control from impacted areas in coordination with local authorities and provide for road closures as needed during emergency operations.
-Montana Department of Military Affairs Army and Air National Guard Upon approval by the Governor: Provides liaison to the SECC to coordinate National Guard support resources, as requested.
-Activates the National Guard Joint Operations Center for the deployment of military support resources.
-Establishes military liaison with the IC when military support resources are deployed.
-Provides radio communications systems and military personnel to support firefighters, law enforcement officers, and incident response operations.
-Disaster and Emergency Services Division
+Montana Department of Corrections Provides minimum-security inmate personnel for firefighting crews and other emergency or disaster work.
+Provides shelter for emergency or disaster victims at correction facilities, as possible.
+Provides personnel and equipment to assist with special assignments.
+Montana Fish, Wildlife, and Parks Montana Department of Fish, Wildlife and Parks Provides Wardens to assist with traffic control, evacuations, communications, law, or other logistical assignments.
+Provides available reconnaissance aircraft and transport, as requested.
+Provides available road repair equipment, flatbed trucks, and 4-wheel drive vehicles, as requested.